A Dance with Dragons

 A Dance with Dragons is the fifth novel of seven planned in the epic fantasy series A Song of Ice and Fire by American author George R. R. Martin.
-In some areas, the paperback edition was published in two parts: Dreams and Dust and After the Feast.
+In some countries, the paperback edition was published in two parts: Dreams and Dust and After the Feast.
 It was the only novel in the series to be published during the eight-season run of the HBO adaptation of the series, Game of Thrones.
 It is 1,056 pages long and has a word count of almost 415,000.

 The US hardcover was officially published on July 12, 2011, and a few weeks later, it went to No. 1 on Publishers Weekly and USA Today bestsellers lists.
-The novel was very loosely adapted for television as the fifth season of Game of Thrones, although elements of the book have also appeared in the series' third, fourth and sixth seasons.
+The novel was adapted, along with A Feast for Crows, for television as the fifth season of Game of Thrones, although elements of the book have also appeared in the series' third, fourth, and sixth seasons.